Tiendil/tiendil-org-content/content/posts/2023-12-22-two-years-writing-rfc-statistics/en.md

 In short, this is the practice of [thinking through writing](post:@choose-nearest-language:thinking-through-writing) at the team level.
 Read the text at the link if you want to dive deeper into the topic.

-**Each activity should leave an artifact.** RFC is an artifact of the mental work that all developers do, but almost never save the results.
-This leads to loss of a lot of work over time — it fades from memory.
-RFCs save these results.
+**Each activity should leave an artifact.** RFC is an artifact of the mental work that all developers do, but rarely save results.
+This leads to losing a lot of work over time — it just fades from memory.
+RFCs save such results.

-**By transferring thoughts into text, a person verifies their [mental models](post:@choose-nearest-language:life-and-work-with-models).** Even the fact of writing down thoughts improves understanding of the task, reveals errors, and so on.
+**By transferring thoughts into text, a person verifies their [mental models](post:@choose-nearest-language:life-and-work-with-models).** Even simple writing down thoughts improves understanding of the task, reveals errors, and so on.

-**Cheap knowledge base.** Cheap because RFCs do not need to be kept up to date, like regular documentation.
+**Cheap knowledge base.** It is cheap because RFCs do not need to be kept up to date, like regular documentation.
 At the same time, they remain useful and relevant.
-This is the history of the project's development, that is very convenient when you have to deal with technological archeology.
+This is the history of the project's development, which is very convenient when dealing with technological archeology.

 **Knowledge exchange.** It is not always possible to quickly transfer developers between parts of the project so that they share knowledge in practice.
 This is expensive.
-Discussing RFCs allows team members to share basic knowledge about the project.
+Discussing RFCs allows team members to share essential knowledge about the project.

 **Fast feedback.** The sooner you find a mistake, the cheaper it is to fix it.
 RFCs allow you to find problems before they are transferred to a code, which is very cheap.

-**Simplifies onboarding.** A new employee can be sent to read the RFCs in order, and after that, they will more or less understand what is happening and what path the project has taken.
+**Simplifies onboarding.** A new employee can be sent to read the RFCs in order; after that, they will more or less understand what is happening and what path the project has taken.

 **Asynchronous discussions** (chats, forums, comments) are more effective than synchronous (meetings).
 I have not yet met a person who could immediately discuss complex things in real time.
 I can't do it either.
-Asynchronous communication not only improve discussions but also do not break the day of developers, which is very important — they stay in their flow.
+Asynchronous communication improves discussions and helps developers stay in their flow by reducing unexpected breaks.

 ## Introduction to collected statistics